startups · 07 Nov 2025

 How to apply: Submit a project pitch to verify compliance with NSF SBIR/STTR; if selected, submit a full proposal through the NSF grants.gov portal.

-America's Seed Fund, powered by the National Science Foundation (NSF SBIR/STTR), backs up early-stage healthcare startups across almost all areas of technology, helping them transition from the lab to the market.
+America's Seed Fund, powered by the National Science Foundation (NSF SBIR/STTR), backs up early-stage healthcare startups across almost all areas of technology and market sectors, helping them transition from the lab to the market.
+Clinical trials and Schedule I controlled substances are the only exceptions.
 Each year, this grant helps about 400 U.S. startups accelerate the development of innovative medical devices, AI algorithms, applications, and other tech advancements with commercial and societal impact.

 Selected startups receive up to $305,000 for research and development and get 6 to 18 months to develop a prototype or proof-of-concept.
 After that, startups can apply for Phase II and get up to $1,250,000 to advance their tech product in 24 months.
-Companies can also receive additional funding of up to $500,000.
+In some cases, companies can also receive additional funding of up to $500,000.

 NIH Smart Health Research Grants